Diamond Jenness: Canadian Arctic Expedition

 The rendezvous never took place.
-On 12 August, the Karluk became locked in the sea ice.
-Stefansson, with his secretary McConnell, Jenness, Wilkins (later Sir Hubert Wilkins), and two Eskimos, set out to procure meat for the crew.
-While they were ashore, the Karlak drifted westward to the East Siberian Sea, where it was eventually crushed in the ice off Wrangel Island.
+On August 12, the Karluk became locked in the sea ice.
+Stefansson, with his secretary, Burt McConnell, Jenness, Hubert Wilkins, and two Inuit (known then by the exonym as Eskimos), set out to procure meat for the crew.
+While they were ashore, the Karluk drifted westward to the East Siberian Sea, where, on its last voyage, the ship was eventually crushed in the ice off Wrangel Island.
 Thirteen of the crew perished on board, including Henri Beuchat.